kip93/cp437-tools/README.md

 Takes a file and creates a copy without its metadata.

+### cp437-set-meta

+Change a single field of metadata in a file.

 ### cp437-to-txt

 Simply strips metadata and maps CP437 to UTF-8.
 Takes an optional argument to